StrickTechnologies/Strick.PlusCon/docs/menu.md

 ### Key collisions
 If an option in a menu's `Options` collection contains a key in its `Keys` collection that is also contained in the menu's `ExitKeys` collection, the menu option takes precedent.
-If two (or more) options in the a menu's `Options` collection contain the same key in their `Keys` collection, the option with the lowest index within the `Options` collection will take precedent.
+If two (or more) options in the a menu's `Options` collection contain the same key in their `Keys` collection, the option with the lowest index within the `Options` collection (i.e. the one added first) will take precedent.

 ### Multi-column
 A menu can have multiple columns.
-Use the `ColumnCount` property to set the number of columns for a menu (the default is 1).
-The menu's options are shown in a row, column order on a muti-column menu.
-Use the `GutterWidth` property to control the spacing between columns (the default is 3).
+Use the `ColumnCount` property to set the number of columns for a menu (the default is 1), and the `GutterWidth` property to control the spacing between columns (the default is 3).

+For multi-column menus, the options are shown in a **row, column order**.
+Use `MenuSeperator` options to create "headers" and groupings to help keep larger menus simply and intuitively organized.

 ## Examples
+### Example 1 - Basics

 ```c#
 Menu subMenu = new("Example Submenu");
 //lambda